The free energy in a multi-species Sherrington-Kirkpatrick model: Lower bound via the Aizenman--Sims--Starr scheme

-This is the analogue of the Aizenman-Sims-Starr representation in \cite{AS2} (see Section 3.5 in \cite{SKmodel}).
+This is the analogue of the Aizenman--Sims--Starr representation in \cite{AS2}; see Section~3.5 in \cite{SKmodel}.
 From the construction it is clear that the Gaussian processes $z_{N,i}(\sigma)$ for $i\in I^+$ and $y_N(\sigma)$ are independent of each other and the randomness of the measure $G_N'$.
-For $s\in \spe$ and $i\in I_s^+$,
+For $s\in\spe$ and $i\in I_s^+$,

 and, similarly to the computation of the covariance in (\ref{Cov}),